RonalDav/RonalDav/README.md

 ## 📁 Project Migration
-I am in the process of migrating significant projects to this personal account and making them public.
+I am in the process of migrating projects to this account and making them public.
 Please note that not all projects or tools can be shared in their entirety due to sensitivity and confidentiality concerns.